These guidelines have been updated to comply with Section 118507 of the Health and Safety Code and SB1194.

 A) The University is the Authority Having Jurisdiction (AHJ) for matters of code regulations on University projects.
 Refer to UC Facilities Manual, Volume 3, Chapter 4 for additional information on the “local jurisdiction” of each campus.

-C) If the work occurs as part of a new building or major renovation, gender inclusive facilities shall be provided.
+D) If the work occurs as part of a new building or major renovation or lease, gender inclusive facilities shall be provided in accordance with the following parameters:

-ii.
-In a new facility, provide at least one GIRR on each floor where restrooms are required.
-Each existing and newly constructed single-stall restroom shall be gender inclusive.
+i.
+Provide at least one GIRR on each floor where restrooms are required.

-viii.
-Where showers and/or changing rooms are required, twenty percent (20%) of the accommodations shall be gender inclusive, up to a maximum of five and a minimum of one.
+vii.
+Where showers and/or changing rooms are required, twenty percent (20%) of the accommodations shall be gender inclusive and accessible per CBC, up to a maximum of five and a minimum of one.
 See 4.1.6 for an example of a gender inclusive locker, shower and changing room layout.
-At least one room shall be accessible.

-ix.
-Where lockers are required, twenty percent (20%) of the accommodations shall be gender inclusive.
+viii.
+Where lockers are required, twenty percent (20%) of the accommodations shall be gender inclusive and accessible per CBC.
 See 4.1.6 for an example of a gender inclusive locker, shower and changing room layout.
-At least one room shall be accessible.

 4.1.5 Example Gender Inclusive Restroom Layout